open/close all folders

 - The song finishes with a spine-tingling verse from Littlefoot about his mother— the first mention of her since the first movie.

-- "Friends For Dinner" is a very amusing song with a catchy steel drum backing.
-The droning, almost sarcastic tone the kids sing it in and the multiple (and given the time period, impossible) food related puns make it good for a chuckle.
+- "Friends For Dinner" is a very amusing divisive song with a catchy steel drum backing.
+The droning, almost sarcastic tone the kids sing it in and the multiple (and given the time period, impossible) food related puns make it good for a chuckle, albeit perhaps a rather uneasy one.

 The Land Before Time VI: The Secret of Saurus Rock